Diabetic Eye Care

 Diabetic retinopathy is the most common type of diabetic eye disease and the leading cause of blindness in the US.
 This condition is caused by blood vessel changes within the retina that lead to swelling and leaking of fluid.
 It can also cause the growth of abnormal new blood vessels on the surface of the retina.
 There are four stages of diabetic retinopathy that begin with the occurrence of microaneurysms and eventually lead to abnormal blood vessels on the surface of the retina that can easily leak fluid and cause severe vision loss and even blindness.

 The fluid can also leak into the center of the macula and cause swelling and blurred vision, a condition known as macular edema.
 The risk of developing macular edema increases as diabetic retinopathy progresses.

 Treatment for early stages of diabetic retinopathy and other conditions usually focuses on maintaining levels of blood sugar, blood pressure, and blood cholesterol, in order to prevent any permanent damage from occurring.
 For more advanced stages of the condition, laser surgery is often effective in shrinking the abnormal blood vessels through over 1,000 laser burns in the area of the retina.
 This procedure, known as scatter laser treatment, usually requires two or more sessions in order to fully remove the blood vessels.

 Macular edema can also be treated through a laser procedure, called focal laser treatment, which places hundreds of laser burns in the area of retinal leakage to reduce the amount of fluid in the retina.
 This treatment only requires one treatment.

 We offer diabetic eye care in Portland, OR.
-If you have diabetes and are seeking treatment options, contact the Eye Clinic P.C. today, or fill out our form below.
+If you have diabetes and are seeking treatment options, contact the Eye Clinic P.C. by calling 503.297.4718 to schedule a consultation with one of our providers today, or fill out our form below.